airccl/AXL/README.md

-# favoritor
+# AXL
-Manage your favorite files with quick links and extra expressions.
+Provides syntax highlighting and bracket matching for AXL files.